marionbarker/loopdocs/docs/troubleshooting/yellow-red-loop.md

 How can you tell if your RileyLink has a problem?
 The answer is mostly within the LED lights that display on the board.
 Some information is listed below, but also review the [FAQs at getrileylink.org](https://getrileylink.org/faq).

-If you have a different radio-link, please check the appropriate site for troubleshooting help.
+If you have a different RileyLink compatible device, please check the appropriate site for troubleshooting help.

 **Red light**: comes on during charging and will turn off/on periodically, while still plugged in, after charge is complete.